Stackclash/5e-vault/6. Resources/Books/Volos Guide To Monsters/1 Monster Lore.md

 A powerful **annis hag** might have the following additional lair action:

 - The hag creates a thick cloud of caustic black smoke that fills a 20-foot-radius sphere centered on a point she can see within 120 feet her.
 The cloud lasts until initiative count 20 on the next round.
 Creatures and objects in or behind the smoke are heavily obscured.
-A creature that enters the cloud for the first time on a turn or starts its turn there takes `dice: 3d6|avg` (`3d6`) acid damage.
+A creature that enters the cloud for the first time on a turn or starts its turn there takes `dice:3d6|text(10)` (`3d6`) acid damage.

 A powerful **bheur hag** might have the following additional lair action: